Scezaquer/dubious-programming-language/README.md

 ### Optional

 - TODO: optimize multiple files importing the same methods (only generate code for one of them instead of having redundant asm)
+- TODO: Should code be generated for unused functions ?
 - TODO: optimized register allocation ?
 - TODO: default function parameters ?
 - TODO: kwargs ?